enclave-networks/docker/README.md

 $ wget https://raw.githubusercontent.com/enclave-networks/container.enclave/main/docker-compose.yml
 ```

-2. Set the value of `ENCLAVE_ENROLMENT_KEY` in the `docker-compose.yml` file.
+2. Set the value of `ENCLAVE_ENROLMENT_KEY` in the `docker-compose.yml` file to an Ephemeral Enrolment Key.
 Visit https://enclave.io to create an account.
-You can get an enrolment key from the [portal](https://portal.enclave.io) once you're signed in.
+You can get an Ephemeral Enrolment Key from the [portal](https://portal.enclave.io) once you're signed in.

 3. Bring the container up.